Slow Cooker Chicken and Chickpea Stew

 Instructions

-- Combine the onion, garlic, carrots, chickpeas, tomatoes, 1 tablespoon lemon juice, chicken stock, salt, cumin, cinnamon, and chicken in a 6-quart slow cooker.
+- Combine the onion, garlic, carrots, chickpeas, tomatoes, 1 tablespoon of the lemon juice, chicken stock, 1 teaspoon of the salt, cumin, cinnamon, and chicken in a 6-quart slow cooker.

 - Cover and cook on high for 4-6 hours or low for 6-8 hours, or until the chicken is tender.